The Hydra String Method: A Novel Means to Explore Potential Energy Surfaces and its Application to Granular Materials: Conclusion

 In this paper we presented the Hydra String Method, a novel computational method to autonomously and efficiently map the minima and first order saddle points of a PES.
 In doing so, we presented a systemic approach to tailor the various system specific parameters of the HSM to arbitrary systems and demonstrated this approach on an example soft-sphere granular system.
 The results of the above numerical experiments may be very different for other systems with different potential functions, such as a pairwise Lennard-Jones potential between particles which is commonly used in bubbles \cite{Zhang_2017} and as a model for molecules/atoms in chemistry\cite{Chill_2014}.
 This broad applicability is one of the major assets of this method.

 In our case, we intend to apply this method to granular systems to map out the various stable configurations and determine the MEPs that connect them.
 We believe that, these MEPs approximate the transition paths the system undergoes when sheared slowly and with sufficient damping.
-From the obtained network we will make predictions about the dynamics of this slowly sheared system.
+We hypothesize that the transitions with the lowest energy barriers will be the most likely transitions the system will undergo when slowly sheared with sufficient damping.

 Since this method utilizes the String Method, it inherits all of the benefits that the String Method has over other saddle finding schemes.
 Of note are the modular re-interpolation of images along the string and the improved stability.
 As previously discussed, the interpolation of the images along the string can be easily changed from a linear interpolation to a cubic spline or any other method.
 If desired, the images can be ``bunched up" around areas where the landscape may have more intricate structure or ``thinned out" in relatively barren regions.